 Giving Compass’ Take:

-• Sam Rye writes about the ways philanthropists can scale up their efforts when it comes to helping our climate and environment.
+• Sam Rye writes about the ways philanthropists can scale up their efforts when it comes to helping our world through environmental advocacy and strategic planning.

 Read the full article about environmental philanthropy by Sam Rye at Medium.

 Climate is a complex topic, and others found these selections from the Impact Giving archive from Giving Compass to be good resources.

 If you are looking for opportunities to learn and connect with others interested in the topic of Climate, take a look at these events, galas, conferences and volunteering opportunities aggregated by Giving Compass.